rust-osdev/bootloader/README.md

 ## Usage

+To use this crate, you need to adjust your kernel to be bootable first.
+Then you can create a bootable disk image from your compiled kernel.
+These steps are explained in detail below.

+If you're already using an older version of the `bootloader` crate, follow our [migration guides](doc/migration).

+### Kernel

 To make your kernel compatible with `bootloader`:

 - Add a dependency on the `bootloader_api` crate in your kernel's `Cargo.toml`.